Access Control

 In Depth

-Access control is one of the most critical security layers in smart contracts, governing who can execute administrative, sensitive, or state-changing functions.
+Access control is one of the most critical smart contract security layers, governing who can execute administrative, sensitive, or state-changing functions.
 Common patterns include OpenZeppelin's Ownable (single owner) and AccessControl (role-based) contracts.
 Access control bugs — such as missing modifiers, incorrect role assignments, or unprotected initializers — are among the most frequently exploited vulnerabilities in DeFi.
 Invariant testing can systematically verify access control by asserting that unprivileged actors can never reach privileged states, providing ongoing confidence that permission boundaries hold across all possible call sequences.

 Frequently Asked Questions